Q: How do I sign up for a class?

 A: You should NOT wear ANY lotion on your hands and legs the day of class.
 Sweating will release the lotion back to the surface, and you will be sliding off the pole.
 Your pole partners will not be happy, as they will be sliding as well.
 So absolutely no lotion.
 Leave your jewelry at home.
 It will be in the way, and it is not safe to leave it unattended.

 Q: I still have more questions.
-Where can I contact?
+Where can I find more information?